baiqilingnai/OpenDoctoratePy/README.md

 ## How To

 1. Install [mitmproxy](https://mitmproxy.org/) and [python3](https://www.python.org/downloads/).
-2. Download adb ([Link](https://adbinstaller.com/)) and then set it up as environment variable ([Link](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0)).
-3. Clone the repo.
+2. Clone the repo.
-4. Open emulator and make sure adb is working.
-5. Run `setup_mitmproxy.bat` until you get a `Mitmproxy cert is already installed as system certificate.
-Exiting....` message.
+3. Open emulator.
+4. Run `setup_mitmproxy.bat`.
-6. Configure your proxy ip address in `fridahook.py` on line `115`.
+5. Configure your proxy ip address in `config\config.json` in the `host` key.
-7. Run `start.bat` in the cloned folder.
+6. Run `start.bat` in the cloned folder.

 Note: There should be a total of 4 cmd windows opened.